FINTLabs/fint-flyt-vigo-gateway/README.md

-# FINT FLYT OPPFOLGINGSTJENETEN GATEWAY
+# FINT FLYT VIGO GATEWAY

 ## Overview
-This code creates a gateway for VIGO OT.
+This code creates a gateway for VIGO.

 ### Kustomize Configuration